mabreyes/marcreyes.ph/about/index.md

 ref: about
 ---

-> I am data-driven.
+> <span style="font-weight: 800;">I am data-driven.
 It all began when I joined TensorFlow Dev Summit in Cagayan de Oro years ago.
-The rest is history.
+The rest is history.</span>

 ## More About Me